 If wanting to have a unique Elopement Day that just screams ‘you’, I would recommend starting with these extra special things you want to do for your day.
 This isn’t your ceremony or meal, etc. but those other things that you want to include in your day.
 Planning your Elopement should be fun!
 So have fun with this.

-These experiences could be a 4×4 off-road drive, sky diving, rock climbing, wine tasting, personal happy hour, stargazing, hiking, etc. For a complete list of ideas, check out this blog here (To Come!).
+These experiences could be a 4×4 off-road drive, sky diving, rock climbing, wine tasting, personal happy hour, stargazing, hiking, etc. For a complete list of ideas, check out this blog post with 100 ideas for activities you can include on your day!
 By deciding on these extra special moments first, you can really put your wants and intentions first.
-It is much easier to work those other more standard aspects of your day such as ceremony, around them.
+It is much easier to work those other, more standard aspects of your day such as ceremony, around them.
 Stay true to what you truly want to do on your day!

 If you want to hike to a special location but you also want to include your grandparents who would not be able to make it to that location, find a solution.
 Hike in the morning for your first look where you exchange your personal vows but return to a more accessible location later for your actual ceremony with your guests.
 Then they can relax, enjoy the area while you and your newly married partner go for an afternoon adventure before ending the day back with your guests once more for dinner.

 Elopement Day Options

 Rather than thinking about an Elopement as a smaller or shorter wedding, think of it as a day to celebrate and truly experience together doing just what you want to.
 If you need any help on creating your custom, intentional day I would love to chat with you!
 Planning assistance is always provided with all Elopement, Intimate and Wedding Photography packages and I love working with you to bring your dreams to life.

 Step Three: Where do you want to Elope?